fuster-10/mslearn-fabric-paris-demo/Instructions/Labs/gl-Exercise-4-Data-Warehouse-Analyze-Data-in-a-Warehouse-with-Fabric-Copilot.md

 ## Task 4: Generate reports using Copilot

+In this task, you will utilize Microsoft Fabric's Copilot feature to generate comprehensive reports by leveraging natural language inputs.
+Copilot assists in transforming raw data into actionable insights, enabling you to create detailed reports efficiently.

 1. When you click on the relationship between **FactSalesOrder** and **DimCustomer** and access its properties, you're essentially examining how these two tables are linked together.
 This relationship defines how data from these tables can be combined or related when querying or visualizing in Power BI.

      ![](./Images/10.png)